Imagine someone has landed on your hotel website.

-Someone has landed on your hotel website, they like what they see and are interested to get more information.
-But they have not made a decision to book yet – and you still have work to do to persuade them your hotel is exactly what they are looking for.
+But they have not made the decision to book.
+So this is where you still have work to do to persuade them that your hotel is exactly what they are looking for.

-That’s why it’s important that every page of your hotel website is designed, and every paragraph written, with the goal to convert a viewer into a booker.
+Every page of your hotel website has to be designed, and every paragraph written, with the goal of converting a viewer into a booker.

-Of course, you need to have professional photos for rooms, but that’s not enough.
-You need to write the description of each room, and you need to do it well.
+Of course, you need to have professional photos for your rooms, but that’s not enough.
+It’s well worth writing original descriptions for your rooms, and taking some time to do the job well

-So in this article, we’ll go through five tips that will help you write a room description for your hotel website that takes viewers one step closer to the decision to book.
+So in this article, we’ll go through five tips that will help you write room descriptions for your hotel website that strategically take viewers a step closer to the decision to book.

-We have written an entire guide on what customer persona is, and how to create their profile – so if you don’t have it for your hotel, read the guide and start working on customer persona first.
+We have written an entire guide on what customer persona is, and how to create their profile.
+If you don’t have one for your hotel, read the guide and start working on your customer personas first.

 → Action item: refer to your customer persona profile and write down all room features they might take into consideration when booking a hotel.